mortezaPRK/Adonis-Extra-Trait/README.md

 * `Model.warmUp` Generates cache, removing old values:
    * use this method to regenerate cache
      * Example: to populate cache in server startup
-   * Example: remove old cache value when a transaction fails
+     * Example: remove old cache value when a transaction rolls back

 #### Known Limitations:
 * Redis cluster is not tested and may not work as expected
-* Cache will return invalid value, if DB transaction fails (run `Model.warmUp` to fix it for now)
+* Cache will return invalid value, if DB transaction rolls back (run `Model.warmUp` to fix it for now)

 #### FAQ:
-1. How to use another connection name for redis:
+1. How to use another connection for redis:

    Pass `Redis.connection('nameOfConnection')` to trait option:
    ```js